Audio Processing

 |---|---|

 | ffmpeg Path | Path to the ffmpeg binary.
-Auto-detected in Docker. |
+Auto-detected in Docker.
+Processing runs only when this is set. |

-| Keep Original Bitrate | Retain the source file’s bitrate instead of re-encoding to the target bitrate |
+| Keep Original Bitrate | Drop the target-bitrate cap and re-encode at (up to) the source bitrate instead of the target bitrate.
+Default: on. |

-| Bitrate | Target bitrate in kbps (32–512).
+| Target Bitrate | Target bitrate in kbps (32–512).
 Default: 128.
 Ignored when keep original bitrate is enabled. |

 Merge Behavior